dr-skot/json-stash/README.md

 If your object can contain other objects, you'll also need a `deref` function to handle circular/duplicate references.

-- `deref`: (optional) dereferences any placeholders among the object's properties.
+- `deref`: (optional) dereferences any reference placeholders inside the object.
 Receives the object and a deref function.
 Must modify the object in place.

 Here's the `Map` serializer for example: